ChrisWhite12/Subway-Trip-Planner/README.md

     ruby -v

-The gem 'bundler' has to be install as well.
+The gem 'bundler' has to be installed as well.

     gem install bundler